-This page features a collection of Brad’s most popular and award-winning articles.
-For the most recent posts, check out the blog.
+This page features a portfolio of Brad’s most popular and award-winning articles.
+For the most recent posts, make sure you follow the blog.

 Buca Lapi has survived many things.
 This is the oldest restaurant in Florence, serving since 1880 in this same dank basement of Palazzo Antinori, a city palace owned by the famed Antinori family, who have been making wine in Italy since before the Duomo was finished.
 And for as long as anyone remembers, this has been one of the hardest reservations in Florence.
 I requested my reservation one month in advance, to the day, which is when they open the books.
 They emailed back two days later.
 I was in.

 The kitchen occupies a small corner of the restaurant, just inside the front door.
 Pots clang against the stove.
 I can hear oiled steaks sizzling over red-hot charcoal as they hit the grill.
 The visibly misty scent of grass-fed, dry-aged Chianina beef dominates the foyer.
 A waiter rushes through the crowd with a bottle of wine, a crisp white napkin draped across his arm.
 I hear a loud “thwack!”
 I turn toward the kitchen.
 The chef has just slammed a meat cleaver into a 4-foot slab of porterhouse steaks, lopping off a single T-bone that weighs probably 5 pounds, the quintessential bistecca Fiorentina.
 I want that… Read the story